Journal of Medicinal and Aromatic Plant Sciences

 Cite this article

-Kumari R. 2023.
+Kumari, R. (2023).
 Role of medicinal plants as antioxidants in the treatment of oxidative stress-related human health disorders.
-J Med Aromat Plant Sci 45: 28-33.
+Journal of Medicinal and Aromatic Plant Sciences, 45(1), 28–33.

 Views